Do Nigerian citizens need a visa for Thailand in 2026?

 Can I extend my stay in Thailand as a Nigerian citizen?

 If you entered on a Tourist Visa, you can extend your stay by 30 days at a Thai immigration office for ฿1,900.
-Visa on Arrival stays cannot be extended.
 Apply before your current permission expires to avoid overstay fines.

 What happens if I overstay in Thailand?